 There is no food or stores to buy water anywhere in sight for many miles.

-The minarets pierce into the heavens….
+The minarets pierce high into the heavens.

-Tea comes in abundance.
+Tea came flowing in in great abundance.

-We thank him again and again….
-We leave feeling wonderful and refreshed.
+We left feeling wonderful and refreshed.

 A great desert hospitality.